samirose/sicp-compiler-project/README.md

 * `set!` top-level and in-scope binding values
 * Support for exported top-level procedure definitions with R7RS libary syntax

+## Features currently under work
+* Tests for compiler error handling and improvements to detected errors

 ## Known issues
 * Open coding of numerical comparison operators produces incorrect results when the operator is applied to more than two parameters